South32 Hermosa Community Fund Grants

 The South32 Hermosa Fund supports nonprofit organizations based in Santa Cruz County.

 The South32 Hermosa Community Fund supports nonprofit organizations based in Santa Cruz County, Arizona.
-Supported areas include education and leadership, economic participation, good health and social well-being, and natural resource resilience.
+Supported areas include: education and leadership, economic participation, good health and social wellbeing, and natural resource resilience.
 The South32 Hermosa Fund is held at the Community Foundation for Southern Arizona and its geographic affiliate, the Santa Cruz Community Foundation.
-Providing grants since May 2019, this fund has awarded 134 grants, totaling $1,144,950, to organizations since its inception.
+Providing grants since May 2019, this fund has awarded since its inception 164 grants, totaling $1,381,550 to organizations.

 South32 is a globally diversified mining and metals company.
-The South32 Hermosa project is in the northern section of the Patagonia Mountains in Santa Cruz County.
-The project is approximately six miles south of the town of Patagonia, 50 miles southeast of Tucson, and 15 miles northeast of Nogales, Arizona.
-The company’s purpose is to make a difference by developing natural resources and improving people’s lives now and for generations to come.
+The South32 Hermosa project is located in the northern section of the Patagonia Mountains in Santa Cruz County.
+The project is approximately six miles south of the town of Patagonia, 50 miles southeast of Tucson, 15 miles northeast of Nogales, Arizona.
+The company’s purpose is to make a difference by developing natural resources, improving people’s lives now and for generations to come.

 Questions?
 Contact community@cfsaz.org or call 520-770-0800.